Travel Advice

 For Austria, your passport must be as follows:

-• Date of issue must be less than 10 years before the date you enter Austria
+Date of issue must be less than 10 years before the date you enter Austria

 To check the passport requirements for Austria, visit the Foreign Office website.
 Please remember to allow plenty of time to apply for a new passport if required.

-You may have heard about new EES and ETIAS systems for British nationals travelling to Europe from 2024.
-Here's what you need to know about the new entry systems:
+You may have heard about the new Entry/Exit System (EES) and European Travel Information and Authorization System (ETIAS) planned for British nationals travelling to Europe.
+Here’s what you need to know about these upcoming systems:

-• The European Travel Information and Authorisation System (ETIAS) is an online visa waiver scheme for UK citizens, similar to ESTA in the USA
+The European Travel Information and Authorisation System (ETIAS) is an online visa waiver scheme for UK citizens, similar to ESTA in the USA

-• All British passport holders, including children, will need to apply online for permission to enter the Schengen area
+All British passport holders, including children, will need to apply online for permission to enter the Schengen area

-• The ETIAS will be valid for 3 years and is expected to cost €7 for adults, free for under-18s.
+The ETIAS will be valid for 3 years and is expected to cost €7 for adults, free for under-18s.

-• Though no official date has been announced for ETIAS, it is expected to be in place six months after the introduction of the EES border checks
+Though no official date has been announced for ETIAS, it is expected to be in place six months after the introduction of the EES border checks

 Visa rules for non-UK passport holders in your group